 Consulates are governed by the Vienna Convention on Consular Relations.
 They give assistance to individuals, firms, institutions, and/or authorities in their assigned territories as well as provide and distribute information about their countries.
 They assist with planned visits of official government representatives and other prominent people.
 In some cases, they issue passports and visas or distribute the necessary applications and instructions as well as certify and verify legal documents.

-Individuals, who are not citizens of the country they are living in, may need to seek the help of a consulate for anything related to a legal issue in life events, such as birth, baptism, school attendance, graduation, marriage, divorce, and/or death certificates.
-They assist in "re-patriation" of deceased citizens bodies back to their home country for burial.
+Individuals who are not citizens of the country they are living in may need to seek the help of a consulate for anything related to a legal issue in life events, such as birth, baptism, school attendance, graduation, marriage, divorce, and death certificates.
+They assist in "re-patriation" of deceased citizens' bodies back to their home country for burial.
 They also provide powers of attorney to allow non-citizens to transfer property or change their civil status.